bpostlethwaite/pde-engine/README.md

 This is an early but fully working physics engine.
 Future releases may optimize algorithms or add new methods/configs, but this basic API should remain stable.

-Tests will be coming I have them already for my own purposes.
-Just need to refactor and include.
+Tests will be coming soon.
+For now this is primarily a tool for graphics.
+See [benpostlethwaite.ca](http://benpostlethwaite.ca) for a working example.

 ### License MIT